shawnohare/conf-archive/README.md

 Some basic system tools are necessary before running the config install script.
 These are: `curl`, `git`, `bzip`.

-## macos
+## macOS

-All the tools above can be installed via:
+Note that macOS comes with a copy of `zsh` pre-installed, so all dependencies can be installed via

 ```bash
 xcode-select --install